sinster2003/threads-clone/README.md

 - Like/Unlike a Post
 - Optimize likesCount in frontend
 - Search Bar for usernames

-## Yet To be Done
-- loading optimized
-- rendering optmized
+- rendering optimized
-- profile updating useForm
+- updating replies
 - Light Mode and Mobile responsive